apike/allenpike.com/me/index.markdown

 ---

 <img src='/images/allen-pike-2016.jpg' style='width: 220px;' class='side'>
-I love creating things and perfecting products.
+I love building products and teams.
 I run [Steamclock Software](http://www.steamclock.com), where we build very nice iOS and Android apps in Vancouver.
 Previously, I was a Software Engineer at Apple.

 My job involves managing products, developing software, building teams, and [sharing what I know](/speaking).
 I care a lot about great software, and the people that make it.
 In my downtime, I play guitar, record podcasts, and make games.